CIVITAS-John/civitas-john.github.io/_pages/about.md

   - /about.html
 ---

 I am John (Yuehan) Chen, a lecturer and incoming tenure-track assistant professor in Game Design and Development at **the University of Arizona, College of Information Science**.
-I am defending my Ph.D dissertation soon in Computer Science and Learning Sciences at Northwestern University.
-I have been working with Prof. Uri Wilensky on a dissertation titled: Designing Constructionist Systems for Scaling, Supporting, and Analyzing Open-Ended Human Learning.
+I recently defended my Ph.D dissertation soon in Computer Science and Learning Sciences at Northwestern University under the supervision of Prof. Uri Wilensky.

 I will be hiring 1-2 Ph.D students and summer research students in **Fall 2026**.
 Please reach out to me if your research interest is at the intersection of Human-AI Interaction, Playful Learning, and Generative AI.